Serena Williams Says People Should Be ‘Grateful & Honored’ For Colin Kaepernick and Eric Reid

-Tennis superstar Serena Williams praised Colin Kaepernick and Eric Reid in an interview with ESPN W. According to The Root, Kaepernick and Reid appeared at the U.S. Open and were met by tremendous applause.
+Tennis superstar Serena Williams recently praised Colin Kaepernick and Eric Reid in an interview with ESPN W. According to The Root, Kaepernick and Reid appeared at the U.S. Open and were met by tremendous applause.
 The game, which occurred on Friday night, featured Williams playing against her sister, Venus.
 Williams won the game and will “advance to the fourth round.”

 After the game, Williams said she hadn’t seen the two former NFL players in the stands but was quick to praise them for their actions.